gateio/gateapi-php/docs/Api/SpotApi.md

 List orders

-Spot, portfolio and margin orders are returned by default.
-If cross margin orders are needed, `account` must be set to `cross_margin`  When `status` is `open`, i.e., listing open orders, only pagination parameters `page` and `limit` are supported and `limit` cannot be larger than 100.
-Query by `side` and time range parameters `from` and `to` are not supported.
-When `status` is `finished`, i.e., listing finished orders, pagination parameters, time range parameters `from` and `to`, and `side` parameters are all supported.
-Time range parameters are handled as order finish time.
+Note that the query results are spot order lists for spot, unified account and warehouse-by-site leverage accounts by default.  `status` is set to `open`, that is, when querying the pending order list, only pagination control of `page` and `limit` is supported. `limit` Maximum setting is only allowed to 100 .
+The `side` and `from`, `to` parameters for time range query are not supported.  `status` is set to `finished`, that is, when querying historical delegations, in addition to pagination queries, `from` and `to` are also supported by time range queries.
+In addition, it supports setting the `side` parameter to filter one-side history.
+The parameters of the time range filtering are processed according to the order end time.

 ### Example